 “Hi, Mr. Two Horses, glad to meetcha!”

-Grace scoops up the toddler, who is rarely far from Lucas.
+Claudia scoops up the toddler who is rarely far from Lucas.
 “And of course you know Marcie, Pen’s daughter.”

 “Hi, honey.”
 Hal makes a silly face at her, and she breaks into a shy smile.

 “Sweetie, have you gone potty yet?”
-Grace asks.
+Claudia asks.
 Marcie shakes her head.
 “Do you have to go?”
 A nod.
 “Hal, could you excuse us for a moment?”

 Hal wiggles until he’s in the center of the chair.
 “Sure thing.”

 “Lucas, why don’t you go and get Mr. Two Horses a cup of coffee?”
-Grace asks.
+Claudia asks.
 “Be careful, though, it’s gonna be hot.
 Walk, don’t run.”

 “Ok, Mom!”
 Lucas takes off towards the kitchen, takes three steps, then remembers to slow it down.

 There’s a line for the downstairs bathroom, and by the time they get back Hal has his coffee and Lucas is looking at something in his hand.
 It’s been a long time since she’s seen him this impressed.

 “Whatcha got, Lucas?”
 He shows his mom a pretty marble with green and blue swirls in it.